Showing posts with label gatlinburg. Show all posts

 The Christmas Place

-We feed the Ducks, Geese, and Pigeons at the Old Mill along the Little Pigeon River
+We feed the Ducks, Geese, and Pigeons at the Old Mill along the Little Pigeon River.

-Along the Little Pigeon River near the Old Mill, we saw several geese, ducks, and pigeons
+Near the Old Mill, we saw several geese, ducks, and pigeons along the Little Pigeon River.

 We ate Taco Bell for lunch.